Join us!

 What's new?

-Building on last year's insights, we have decided to make several changes to the Soapbox Challenge to enhance the learning experience, foster a more equitable environment, and more effectively integrate public speaking with global citizenship.
+Building on last year's insights, we continue in 2026 with the renewed Soapbox Challenge format to enhance the learning experience, foster a more equitable environment, and more effectively integrate public speaking with global citizenship.

 Improved format

-In the new SBC format, we will integrate both short and long prep rounds to create a more balanced competition and alleviate student stress.
+The SBC format holds both short and long prep rounds to create a more balanced competition and alleviate student stress.
 These rounds will challenge students' rhetorical abilities while also encouraging them to engage with current events and develop their perspectives.

 Learning experience